Cutting the Tightrope

 SCOTTISH PREMIERE

-This collection of short plays audaciously explores the power of the arts in today's global conflicts, political resistance and displays of artistic freedom.
+This collection of short plays audaciously explores the power of the arts in today's world events, political resistance and displays of artistic freedom.

 A collection of political plays arrives at the International Festival with a fresh wave of urgency.
 Following a sell-out debut at London’s Arcola Theatre, Cutting the Tightrope dives into the ever-tightening grip of censorship on artistic freedom.
 This is an audacious exploration of the role of the arts in today’s global oppression and resistance.